 On September 17, 1991, Torvalds put the source code of the first version of his Linux 0.01 online.
 However, he did not make a big announcement.
 Shortly after that, on October 5, he announced the first “official” version of Linux, version 0.02.

 Linux has many birthdays, depending on who you ask.
 There are three clear candidates for a birthday, but one can have only one.

 - August 25, 1991: Announcement on a mailing list.

 - September 17, 1991: The release of the first version.

 But let’s refer to the ZDNet website and see what Linus Torvalds himself says about this.

 Now, that 0.01 release was never publicly announced, and I only emailed a handful of people in private about the upload (and I don’t have old emails from those days), so there’s no real record of that.
 The only record of the date is in the Linux-0.01 tar-file itself, I suspect.

-So now we know the actual birthday of Linux kernel which was on September 17, 1991.
-However, that doesn’t change the official birthday of Linux which is on August, 25.
+So now we know the actual birthday of the Linux kernel, which was on September 17, 1991.
+However, that doesn’t change the official birthday of Linux, which is on August 25.